adas2/algo-practice/README.md

 	A rabbit starts in the middle, or plot closest to middle with the most carrots and always goes up down left or right after eating to the plot with the most carrots.
 No negative entries, write some code that given a garden matrix, you return the number of carrots a rabbit would eat in it.
-24. Hills zie and sea level problem.
+24. Hills size and sea level problem.
 Given a matrix Hill MxN dimension Hill[i][j] represents the height of the hill for that point
 	There is also sea level which can rise and cover the height of the hills.
 	Given the Hill matrix a hiker wants to cross from the leftmost column to the rightmost column of this matrix;
 	What is the minimum change in sea level that will ensure that hiker cannot reach the other side (i.e. the last column)